Aviation Investigation Report A16W0092

 Beechcraft 1900D, C-GORF

-Calgary International Airport, Albert
+Calgary International Airport, Alberta

 The Transportation Safety Board of Canada (TSB) investigated this occurrence for the purpose of advancing transportation safety.
 It is not the function of the Board to assign fault or determine civil or criminal liability.
 This report is not created for use in the context of legal, disciplinary or other proceedings.
 See Ownership and use of content.